Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Introduction

-As early as three decades ago, the tight local constraint on the dynamics of the additional scalar degree of freedom had inspired Damour and Nordvedt to wonder if scalar-tensor theories contain a generic attractor mechanism towards GR \cite{Damour:1992kf}.
-Working in the Einstein frame formalism, Damour and Nordvedt showed that massless scalar-tensor theories contain an attractor mechanism towards GR, with the redshift at the onset of the matter-dominated epoch providing a measure for the present level of deviation from GR \cite{Damour:1992kf,Damour:1993id}.
-Mimoso and Nunes extended their work including a cosmological potential \cite{Mimoso:1998dn,Mimoso:1999ai}.
-It can be noted that the studies in \cite{Damour:1992kf,Damour:1993id,Mimoso:1998dn,Mimoso:1999ai} were carried out before the observation of the late time acceleration of the universe and the surge of interest in dark energy models.
-After the discovery of the late-time acceleration in the universe, this question was later on addressed by Jarv et.al., who, in a series of papers, employing a dynamical system approach, investigated the conditions under which general scalar-tensor theories admit a General Relativistic fixed point, i.e. where the cosmic evolution is similar to that in GR \cite{Kuusk:2008ak,Saal:2012zb,Jarv:2008eb,Jarv:2010xm,Jarv:2011sm}.
-The study was later extended to scalar-torsion gravity \cite{Jarv:2015odu} and $f(Q)$ gravity \cite{Guzman:2024cwa}.
-What can be noticed in all these works is that they study the approach to GR in the vicinity of a fixed point, i.e., a cosmological epoch.
-Whereas Damour, Nordvedt \cite{Damour:1992kf,Damour:1993id} and Mimoso, Nunes \cite{Mimoso:1998dn,Mimoso:1999ai} concentrate on the dominated and matter-dominated epoch, Jarv et.al. concentrate on matter-dominated and potential dominated epoch \cite{Kuusk:2008ak,Saal:2012zb,Jarv:2008eb,Jarv:2010xm,Jarv:2011sm}.
-As we have mentioned below, the present state of the Universe is more accurately described as a point on a trajectory connecting two epochs (i.e. two fixed points), rather than an epoch itself.
+Before the discoverty of the late-time acceleration, works by Damour and Nordvedt \cite{Damour:1992kf,Damour:1993id} and Mimoso \cite{Mimoso:1998dn,Mimoso:1999ai} showed that scalar-tensor theories contain an attractor mechanism towards GR, with the redshift at the onset of the matter-dominated epoch providing a measure for the present level of deviation from GR, providing a natural explanation for the observed tight constraints on the variation of the effective gravitational coupling.
+After the discovery of the late-time acceleration in the universe, this question was further explored in a series of papers by Jarv et.al. in the context of scalar-tensor gravity \cite{Kuusk:2008ak,Saal:2012zb,Jarv:2008eb,Jarv:2010xm,Jarv:2011sm}, scalar-torsion gravity \cite{Jarv:2015odu}, and $f(Q)$ gravity \cite{Guzman:2024cwa}.
+A noteworthy characteristic in all the above-mentioned works is that the authors study the approach to GR in the vicinity of a fixed point, i.e., a cosmological epoch.
+As we have mentioned above, the present state of the Universe is more accurately described as a point on a trajectory connecting two epochs, rather than an epoch itself.
 From the mathematical language of dynamical systems, GR being an attractor around a fixed point does not necessarily imply GR will be an attractor along a heteroclinic trajectory.